18F/e-manifest/CONTRIBUTING.md

 0. Start postgres if it isn't automatically running: `postgres -D /usr/local/var/postgres`
 0. Install Elasticsearch and make sure it is running.
 0. Install Redis and make sure it is running.
+0. Install the [Qt implementation of Webkit](https://github.com/thoughtbot/capybara-webkit/wiki/Installing-Qt-and-compiling-capybara-webkit) as we now depend on [capybara-webkit gem](https://github.com/thoughtbot/capybara-webkit).
 0. Run `bundle install` to grab the required gems.
 0. Use `rake db:create:all` to create the databases.
 0. User `rake db:migrate` to transform the database structure to what is needed by the app.
 For test you will need to preface with env variables to indicate the environment: `RACK_ENV=test rake db:migrate`
+0. Run `./bin/setup` to initialize the rails application.
-0. Place environment-specific variables in a `.env.`*environmentname* file.
-The default is `.env`.
+0. Edit the environment-specific variables in a `.env.`*environmentname* file.
+The default created by running `./bin/setup` is `.env`.
    Test-specific variables can go in `.env.test`.
 If you have set a postgres username and password, use the `DATABASE_URL` environment variable to configure it.
 See `.env.example` for an example.
    Default database configuration is stored in `config/database.yml`.
+0. Add the CROMERR account credentials (CDX_USERNAME and CDX_PASSWORD) to `.env`.
-0. Run `rake serve`.
-This will build the Jekyll site and start the Sinatra server.
+0. Run `rake secret` and set the output as the value for `SECRET_KEY_BASE` in `.env`.
+0. Run `rails s` to start the Rails application.
-0. Go to `localhost:9292` and enjoy!
+0. Go to `http://localhost:3000` and enjoy!

 ### Development practices